 h) Days on which the employee is unable to report for work because of having to attend meetings of mediation and arbitration boards, acting as an employees’ representative on such boards or before a labor court, serving as an employees’ or union representative on boards, committees or meetings organized under the relevant legislation or attending conventions, conferences or committee meetings of international organizations dealing with labor matters;

 i) Up to three days’ leave on the occasion of the employee’s marriage and up to two days’ leave on the occasion of his parent’s, spouse’s, sister’s or brother’s or child’s death;

 k) Annual leave with pay granted to the employee in pursuance of the application this Act.

 B. TERMINATION OF EMPLOYMENT

-Moreover, in order to qualify with severance pay, contract of employment should be terminated in conformity with one of the specified reasons under article 14 of Law no. 1475.
-Employees are entitled to severance pay if their contracts are terminated in pursuant to article 24 and 25 of Turkish Labor Law, except reasons prescribed under sub-clause II of Article article 25 of Turkish Labor Law; Termination of employment by employer for immoral, dishonourable or malicious conduct or other similar behaviour.
+Moreover, in order to qualify for severance pay, contract of employment should be terminated in conformity with one of the specified reasons under article 14 of Law no. 1475.
+Employees are entitled to severance pay if their contracts are terminated in pursuant to article 24 and 25 of Turkish Labor Law, except reasons prescribed under sub-clause II of Article article 25 of Turkish Labor Law; Termination of employment by the employer for immoral, dishonorable or malicious conduct or other similar behavior.
 Article 24 and 25 of Turkish Labor Law, list the circumstances which employees and employers may terminate employment contracts immediately without invoking notice periods.

-It should also be noted that, type of employment contract, whether it is definite or indefinite, is not a matter in the entitlement of severance pay.
+It should also be noted that type of employment contract, whether it is definite or indefinite, is not a matter of the entitlement of severance pay.

 To summarize in the termination of employment contract due to following reasons employers are required to pay severance pay.